 With all kinds of copy about each sail’s size, luff, boom, battens, recommended mast, and more—Loftsails makes it easy for the serious windsurfer to find the best product for them.
 And if you’re not quite convinced, the thoughtful copy about features, benefits, colorways, and testimonials that accompanies each product certainly won’t hurt.

 If you want to sell a product as novel as an inflatable tent, you have to have copy that clearly explains what that means and why people need it.
 Fortunately, Heimplanet understands that need and uses their product copy to describe all the awesome features of their inflatable tents and how they hold up against traditional, poled tents.

 Nearly 90 percent of buyers are willing to pay more if a brand or retailer provides excellent customer experience—and product copy is a major part of both the in-the-moment shopping experience as well as ongoing customer satisfaction once a product arrives at their doorstep.

 If you find it difficult to maintain excellent copy across all your products and sales platforms, we can’t blame you.
 In fact, you’re the very person for whom we built Plytix—the first product information management software created just for product folks to centralize, optimize, distribute, and analyze important product assets (Yep, that includes product copy!).
 Plytix is a powerful yet easy-to-use platform no matter your company size, product type, or number of sales channels.

-Don’t just take our word for it—get in touch with our magical customer service unicorn Belinda (just hit the chat bubble on our home page) or sign up for our free package today—no credit card required!
+Get in touch with a PIM expert (just hit the chat bubble on our home page) or sign up for our free package today—no credit card required!